Dan-Patterson/numpy_geometry/README.md

 What I set out to do was create a uniform 2D array of coordinates and a companion array which denotes the feature ID and the from-to point pairs.
 This is similar to the FeatureClassToNumPy array approach, but that particular function and its inverse, are only useful for simple singlepart geometries.

 I will document and build on these tools set with examples.
-I am only working with featureclasses stored in a file geodatabase.
+Generally, I am only working with featureclasses stored in a file geodatabase.
+There are tools to derive geometries from geojson format or other formats capable of generating array-like structures.

 ----
 **Some links**